 Dynamo original and 2010 World Cup veteran won Dynamo MVP and Players' Player of the Year in 2015.
 2006 MLS Best XI, 2007 MLS All-Star First XI, United States international (34 caps).
 Spent over two years playing abroad in Germany and Norway from 2010-12.

-2017 MLS: Dished his second assist of the year on a 5-1 win vs. Real Salt Lake on May 31...
+2017 MLS: Returned to a playoffs series for the first time since three years in a 1-0 win vs. Sporting Kansas City during the Knockout Round of the Audi MLS Cup Playoffs ...
+Dished his second assist of the year on a 5-1 win vs. Real Salt Lake on May 31...
 Made his professional debut in his hometown of Atlanta when he came on as a substitute in the 76th minute at Atlanta United on May 20 ...
 Returned after being out with tightness in his left adductor on a 4-0 win vs. Orlando City SC on May 6; injury in which he missed two games (2-0 win vs. San Jose Earthquakes on 4/22 and 2-0 loss at Toronto FC on 4/28) ...
 Started in eight games this season, serving as captain in each game ...
 Tailed his first assist of the season in FW Mauro Manotas' first goal of the season in a 2-2 tie vs. Minnesota United FC ...
-Currently ranks in second on Dynamo's all-time regular-season games played (249), starts (238) and minutes played (20,920)
+Currently ranks in second on Dynamo's all-time regular-season games played (253), starts (242) and minutes played (22,180)

 2016 MLS: Led Dynamo with 32 appearances and 29 starts and finished second on the club with 2,551 minutes (his fifth MLS season with 30+ appearances) … Matched career high with fourth assist of season vs. Colorado on 10/8 … Passed Corey Ashe for second on the club list with 267th career appearance in all competitions on 8/27 vs. FC Dallas … Surpassed 2,000 minutes for fourth consecutive season and eighth season overall … Made 300th career MLS regular season appearance 8/19 at San Jose Earthquakes and tallied fourth goal of the season … Passed 25,000 career MLS regular season minutes on 7/31 vs. San Jose Earthquakes … Scored vs. FC Dallas on 3/12 and 6/2, his fifth and sixth goals in the Texas Derby which is the most in series history … Made 275th career MLS regular season start and 200th regular season start with the Dynamo on 4/23 at Columbus Crew SC … Member of first MLS free agency class in December 2015, but re-signed with Dynamo